Sunderganesh7/Port-scanner/README.md

 ### 2. Install dependencies

-Tkinter comes pre-installed with Python.
+Tkinter is usually pre-installed with Python.
-If not:
+If not, install using:

 ```
 pip install tk